IngredientsJuly 2, 2026

 FAQ

-Is BHT in cereal packaging the same as BHT in the cereal itself?
+Is BHT in cereal packaging worse than BHT in the cereal itself?

 Does BHT cause cancer?